1. HOME

 7 impromptu speech outline patterns

-Please note, these examples are not complete speech outlines.
+(Please note, the examples for each of the patterns are not complete speech outlines.
 In most instances they don't include the opening or the conclusion.
-What they do is illustrate seven ways to organize material in the body of the speech.
-And some of the examples are more fleshed out than others.
+And some of the examples are more fleshed out than others.)

 PREP is an acronym for: Point, Reason, Example, Point.
 The pattern adapts well to most situations.